opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 ### Creating a source-coordination-enabled Data Prepper plugin

 A source coordination plugin consists of to two classes: the main plugin class and a configuration class.
-The configuration class specifies all required users inputs, from the data endpoints to authorization details and performance tuning parameters.
-All user-required inputs for plugin operation should be specified within this configuration class.
+The configuration class specifies all required user inputs, including data endpoints, authorization details, and performance tuning parameters.
+All user-required inputs for plugin operations should be specified within this configuration class.

 For a practical starting point, refer to the [sample source code](https://github.com/graytaylor0/data-prepper/blob/SourceCoordinationSampleSource/data-prepper-plugins/sample-source-coordination-source/src/main/java/SampleSource.java) in the Data Prepper repository.